StephanSeifert/SurrogateMinimalDepth/README.md

-# SurrogateMinimalDepth
+# RFSurrogates
-In this R package functions are provided to select important variables with surrogate minimal depth (SMD) and minimal depth (MD) and to investigate variable relations with the mean adjusted agreement of surrogate variables.
+In this R package, several functions are provided for applying approaches based on random forest.
+Minimal depth (MD), Surrogate minimal depth (SMD) and mutual impurity reduction (MIR), which is a corrected approach of SMD, can be applied to assess the importance of variables and to select important variables.
+In addition, the parameters mean adjusted agreement and mutual forest impact (MFI), a corrected approach of the previous, can be applied to investigate variable relations based on surrogate variables.

 Please cite the following manuscript if you use the package:
 S. Seifert, S. Gundlach, S. Szymczak, Surrogate minimal depth as an importance measure for variables in random forests, Bioinformatics 2019, 35, 3663-3671.